gantry/docs-old/Docs/wordpress/basics/uninstallation.md

 Unsetting the Gantry Template as Default
 ----------------------------------------
 To uninstall the gantry template, you will first have to ensure that it's not activated.
 Go to **Appearance → Themes** and click on the **Activate** on any other template that is not gantry.
+After that you can simply click on the **Delete** button next to the Gantry template.

 ![](assets/uninstall-template-default.jpg)